ARMmbed/mbed-client/porting-guide.md

 yotta build
 ```

 A `helloworld-mbedclient` program will be produced inside the `build/<yourtargetname>/test/` directory.
-This test application might require some changes to compile and run for your platform.
+This test application may require some changes to compile and run for your platform.
 First, check for the compilation errors.
 If you find any, fix the test application for your testing.

 This test is available in `mbed-client/test/helloworld-mbedclient`, and can be found in: